OpenForest4D/multi-temporal-lidar-forestry/README.md

 - **Differencing** of DSM's, DTM's, canopy height models, canopy cover and rumple over time
 - **Visualization** of topographic hillshades and change products via QGIS

 By standardizing each step in Jupyter notebooks and R scripts, this workflow ensures reproducibility, scalability, and ease of adaptation for applying these calculations to new areas with modern and legacy lidar datasets.
-This work is supported by the NSF‑funded OpenForest4D project at Arizona State University (Grant #2409887), UCSD (2409885), and UF (2409886).
+This work is supported by the NSF‑funded OpenForest4D project and was conducted at Arizona State University.

 ![Figure 1](figures/AGU.png)